LLM Flashcards: learn how language models actually work.

 - Engineers working with LLMs who want a clean visual reference to keep open while reading papers or model cards.

 - Anyone preparing for an AI or ML engineering interview.
 The cards map to the concepts that actually come up: transformer internals, attention variants, KV cache, RAG, fine-tuning, inference trade-offs.
-Revise them with the Anki deck in the weeks before.
+Revise them with the Anki set in the weeks before.

 - Students in NLP or deep-learning courses who think better through diagrams than dense paragraphs.